 2. DJI Phantom 4

-I am proud to present you the runner up – DJI Phantom 4.
+I am proud to present to you the runner up – DJI Phantom 4.
 Even though there’s also a Pro version of this drone available, for beginners I recommend standard one.
 Most of you won’t even notice the difference in performance… but the price difference, I believe you will.
 So, why exactly is DJI Phantom 4 a runner-up to the Mavic Pro?
 Well, here’s the deal…

 The standard version of DJI Phantom 4 is a well-capable aerial photography platform with some serious processing power underneath that beautiful all-white frame.
-In addition to precision hovering, several smart flight modes (including DJI specials such as TapFly) and visual tracking, DJI Phantom 4 also features obstacle avoidance sensors that keep it out of trouble wherever it goes.
+In addition to precision hovering, several smart flight modes (including DJI specials such as TapFly) and visual tracking, DJI Phantom 4 also feature obstacle avoidance sensors that keep it out of trouble wherever it goes.